Variational integrators for anelastic and pseudo-incompressible flows: Introduction

 The definition of appropriate discrete diffeomorphism groups will be based on the idea to use weighted meshes that provide discrete counterparts of the weighted volume forms.
 The corresponding discrete Lie algebras will incorporate the required divergence-free conditions on the weighed velocity fields.
 Defining appropriate weighted pairings required to derive the functional derivatives of the discrete Lagrangians, the flat operator introduced in \cite{PaMuToKaMaDe2010} is directly applicable and we can thus avoid to discuss this otherwise delicate issue.
 Mimicking the continuous theory, the discretizations of anelastic and pseudo-incompressible equations follow by variations of appropriate discrete Lagrangians.

 We structure the paper as follows.
 In Section \ref{sec_anelastic_pseudoincomp_systems} we recall the standard formulations of Boussinesq, anelastic, and pseudo-incompressible approximations of the Euler equations for perfect fluids.
-In Section \ref{VF} we show that these formulations follow for appropriate Langrangians from the Euler-Poincar\'e variational principle.
+In Section \ref{VF} we show that these equations follow from the Euler-Poincar\'e variational principle, for appropriate Langrangians.
 In Section \ref{VD} we recall the variational discretization framework introduced by \cite{PaMuToKaMaDe2010} and extend it to suit anelastic and pseudo-incompressible equations.
-In Section \ref{sec_numerical_schemes} we derive corresponding discretizations on 2D simplicial meshes and provide explicit formulations in terms of velocity and buoyancy or potential temperature fields.
-In Section \ref{sec_numerical_tests} we perform numerical tests to demonstrate the structure-preserving properties of the variational integrators.
+The corresponding discretizations on 2D simplicial meshes are presented in Section \ref{sec_numerical_schemes}, and preliminary numerical tests are performed in \ref{sec_numerical_tests}.
 In Section \ref{sec_conclusions} we draw conclusions and provide an outlook.